Liaison-Intl/Liaison-Intl.github.io/designation.md

 <tr>
 <td><strong>designation:local_status</strong></td>
 <td><em>nullable object</em></td>
 <td>For programs using WebAdMIT to manage their admissions process, a local status is a way for those programs to enter their workflow into WebAdMIT.
-Typically, these programs will tie a decision code to a local status to a decision.
-Decisions are used for reporting at a national level (or school-wide level for UniCAS), but local status is for an individual program&#39;s process.</td>
+Typically, these programs will tie a decision to a local status.
+Decisions are used for reporting at a national level (or school-wide level for UniCAS), but local statuses are for an individual program&#39;s process.</td>
 <td><code>null</code></td>
 </tr>
 <tr>